xelacast/consequence/README.md

 ## Motivation

+I have experienced abdominal discomfort for many years and have been taking notes on how to improve it.
+I have several filled notebooks of notes and journaling, and more of planning and optimization.
+Going through all of this data would take me weeks and I have lost a few along the way. <em>Why not have it at the edge of my finger tips and chat with it directly?</em>

-I want to see the consequence of my action, how my actions are affecting me.
+I want to analyze the consequence of my action.
+How is lack of good sleep habits affecting my work performance?
 Am I aiming well with self improvement?
 Is cardio right for me?
-What am I doing that is using up my time but are not aligned with who I aspire to be?
+What am I doing that is using up my time but is not aligned with who I aspire to be?
 How is it affecting me?
-There are a ton of questions I have, and a lot of health and habit trackers on the market.
-None of them i've come across have a built in AI tool to communicate with your data.
+There are a ton of questions I have.
+A lot of health and habit trackers on the market, but none of them I have come across has a built in AI tool to communicate with your data.

-I have experienced abdominal discomfort for many years and have been taking notes on how to improve it.
-I have several filled notebooks of notes and journaling, and more of planning and optimization.
-Going through all of this data would take me weeks and I have lost a few along the way. <em>Why not have it at the edge of my finger tips and chat with it directly?</em>

 ## ⚙️ Quick Start